Содержание

 "Header" contains:

-- the name of the widget; - the name of the device, that
+- the name of the device, that

 is controlled by the widget;